This is a small extract from our latest episode of Extremes: a VICE podcast exclusive to Spotify. You can listen to the full story here

 After arriving at the hotel, we spent a day poolside drinking fancy drinks, talking with new friends, and taking in the gorgeous view.
 That evening, my agent took me by limo to a pirate-themed party overlooking the Mediterranean Sea.
 It was a big outdoor event with a bonfire and live gypsy music.

-It wasn’t long before I noticed an older man watching me.
+I wasn’t long before I noticed an older man watching me.
 That might sound a bit pervy, but the man seemed safe for some reason.
 Then he came over to me and we started dancing on the sand.
 The bonfire roared and we threw our champagne glasses into the flames, along with a few wooden chairs.
 Then, when we sat down next to each other at the big party table, and he looked into my eyes and pushed my shirtsleeve up exposing my forearm and wrote “ I love you” in his own blood.
 Apparently, he’d cut himself smashing glasses.
-I had no idea who he was but I liked him a lot
+I had no idea who he was but I liked him a lot.

 Later, I learned the man was named Adnan Khashoggi, He was a Saudi arms dealer and one of the richest men in the world.
 He owned businesses, property, and mansions all over the globe and he was known for his luxurious toys—the world’s largest private plane and a yacht named The Nabila.

 Now, you have to remember this was 1980 and the Internet didn’t yet exist.
 I couldn’t just Google him, so I went in blind and put the pieces together as I went along.
 And in the process I discovered that dating a billionaire wasn’t as amazing as you’d think.
-But I had to learn the following lessons to realize that:
+But I had to learn the following lessons to realise that:

 Money Makes You Weird